Summer Reading

 The Little Woman by Gladys Aylward.
 The story of a woman who fulfilled her calling as a missionary during China’s turbulent Sino-Japanese war in the 1930s.
 She had to overcome many obstacles to work in China; one of her many contributions was overseeing the safety of over 100 orphans.
 This is a wonderful testimony to the power of prayer.

 Eric Liddell: Something Greater than Gold by Janet Benge and Geoff Benge OR Eric Liddell by Catherine Swift.
-Eric Liddell was the hero of the film Chariots of Fire, and risked becoming a national disgrace at the 1924 Paris Olympics when he refused to run on Sunday.
+Eric Liddell was the hero of the film Chariots of Fire, and he risked becoming a national disgrace at the 1924 Paris Olympics when he refused to run on Sunday.
 This story of “God’s Athlete” makes inspiring reading.

 Bulfinch’s Greek and Roman Mythology: The Age of Fable by Thomas Bulfinch.
 The Age of Fable is a classic collection of ancient Greek and Roman mythology, plays, and epic poems.
 Chapters 1 and 2 introduce Greek myths and the creation of the world, providing a comprehensive understanding of the Greek world.
 If you are interested in adding a beautiful copy to your library, consider this leather-bound book that includes all three of Bulfinch’s original titles: The Age of Fable, The Age of Chivalry, and The Legends of Charlemagne (ISBN: 978-1626861695).
 However, to complete this summer’s reading, this paperback is more than sufficient (ISBN: 978-0486411071, Dover Thrift Edition).

-RISING EIGHTH GRADE SUMMER READING 2023
+RISING EIGHTH GRADE SUMMER READING 2024

 Required Books:

-Part Four: The Heroes of the Trojan War
+• Part Four: The Heroes of the Trojan War

 Students began Hamilton’s Mythology in seventh grade and will continue reading it to prepare for a main focus of eighth grade: the Trojan War.
 Using classical poets as her sources, Hamilton narrates the collective beliefs and values of the Greeks.
 The adventurous student can continue reading Parts 6 and 7 for additional myths, including the Norse deities.